-An Introduction to the Birds of Big Bend National ParkBig Bend National Park includes unparalleled mountain, desert, and river environments.
-This diversity in landscape creates a remarkable variety of plant zones where more than 450 kinds of birds have been recorded.
+Birds of Big Bend National ParkBig Bend National Park includes unparalleled mountain, desert, and river environments.
+This diversity in landscape creates a remarkable variety of plant zones where more than 450 species of birds have been recorded.
 Big Bend is known for its specialties that occur only within the Chisos Mountains or just within the border country of Texas to Arizona.
 Unique birds such as the Mexican mallard, Lucifer hummingbird, Mexican jay, black-capped and gray vireos, Colima warbler, and varied bunting occur here at different times of the year.

 Other breeding birds of the high Chisos canyons include band-tailed pigeons, white-throated swifts, magnificent and blue-throated hummingbirds, northern flickers, acorn woodpeckers, cordilleran flycatchers, white-breasted nuthatchs, and canyon wrens.
 Watch for golden eagles among the many turkey vultures overhead; and, if you search carefully, you may see a zone-tailed hawk over the ridges of lower Boot Canyon.
 Camp overnight in Boot Canyon, if you wish to see the night birds.
 Western screech and flammulated owls, as well as the Mexican whippoorwill may be there after dark.